DeanLogan/go-course/README.md

 # Project: RSS Feed Aggregator

-The project is a RSS feed aggregator, it .
+The project is a RSS feed aggregator.
 It's a web server that allows clients to:

 - Add RSS feeds to be collected
 - Follow and unfollow RSS feeds that other users have added